 The new dormants are subscribers who have signed up in the last 3-9 months to email marketing campaigns and have not converted, and their email engagement has gradually disappeared unbeknownst to the program.
 In fact, the new dormants are subscribers that would become eligible to take part in the journey of a re-engagement program soon.

-A RE-ENGAGEMENT PROGRAM IS FOR CUSTOMERS
+A RE-WELCOME/RE-ENGAGEMENT PROGRAM IS FOR CUSTOMERS

 A Re-Engagement program has been talked about quite a bit over the last decade.
 We have seen great examples of re-engagement programs and have heard amazing results that we all try to replicate.
 However, re-engagement programs should be reserved for “customers.”